DRUMS OF THE WORLD

 This year Michael and I thought of a Family Music Night.
 On three different evenings we are making kalimbas, rain sticks and drums.
 The parents and students have really enjoyed themselves so far!
 The kalimba is not something an every day person would know about.
 By providing this opportunity, students and their parents are now playing the kalimba at home and talking to their friends and family about the instrument.
 Another opportunity that we provided with much success!

 - John Campin, principal, Gomez Heritage Elementary School, Omaha, NE

 *Drumming with Dads is an all-inclusive program.
 The focus is engaging fathers in a program with their children, but all are welcome.

 Technical Requirements: 10’ x 12’ minimum performance area, grounded electrical outlets, lighting if available, sound system with two microphones if available, two boom microphone stands, table for CD sales

-Maximum negotiable fee: $1,200, includes 2 workshops.
+Maximum negotiable fee: $1,200.
 Material cost to make drums not included.

 Availability: No travel limitations or schedule restrictions at this time.